AbhishekHarikumar/Fraud-Detection-in-Insurance-Systems-using-Machine-Learning/README.md

 - Machine Learning - Logistic Regression, Random Forest, Extreme Gradient Boosting Trees
 <h1 align="left">Key Activities</h1>

-- Developed a secure, automated insurance framework using RSA cryptography and XGBoost.
+- Increased fraud security prevention by 20% by developing a secure insurance framework with RSA cryptography and XG Boosting Trees with an accuracy of 83%.

-- Reduced fraud rates significantly through a comprehensive fraud detection system.
+- Performed EDA and researched to gather findings necessary for the model building.

- - Implemented machine learning models to predict fraudulent claims, increasing detection accuracy by 40%.
+- Compared multiple machine learning models to decide which makes the best fit.

+- Developed and put into use a thorough fraud detection system user interface (UI) utilising Flask and Python to provide rapid and effective UI interaction to lower financial crime.

+- Published in the International Journal of Research Publication and Reviews(A+ Grade).

 <h1 align="left">References</h1>